HermeticallyUnsealed/Esoteric-Research/notes/README.md

 Taking Measure: Explorations in Number, Architecture, and Conciousness by Scott Onstott

 ## References

-* "magic and mystery in tibet" by Alexandra David Neal
+* magic and mystery in tibet by Alexandra David Neal
 * The Tao Of Physics
 * Adventures beyond the body
 * Entangled Minds: Extrasensory Experiences in a Quantum Reality - Dean Radin